-- 1. Do not plug the USB stick yet or remove it. - 2.
-While the DC output is switched off, tap on group Arbitrary which will show the settings as shown in the screenshot to the right. - 3.
+1. Do not plug the USB stick yet or remove it.

+- 2. While the DC output is switched off, tap on Func Gen to access the function selection menu.
+There ap on group Ar-bitrary which will show the settings as shown in the screenshot to the right. - 3.
 Swipe up to go down to the Sequence setup part and tap on Import/Export, then on Save and follow the instructions.
 In the file open dialog you can either select an existing file, if at least one compatible file is listed, or you can create a new one by not selecting any file.